Cengkaruk/qiscus-sdk-web/docs/ui-customization.md

 > Please be noted that Qiscus Chat SDK CSS classes is prefixed with qcw-

-There are more that just 3 properties that are unlisted in the table above.
+There are more than just 3 properties that are unlisted in the table above.
 You can find more customizable properties in the css file in the sample app, which you can modify it as you like.